dwhoard/passdict/README.md

 ### Non-Secret Dictionary
 Although it seems like giving away the dictionary would lessen the security of passphrases drawn from it, it does not.
 Consider: when constructing a normal character-based password, you are using the same alphabet that everyone else knows.
 That is, the source for the building blocks of your password is known to everyone.
-The enhancements to security provided by a passphrase constructed from words stems from the following:
+The enhancements to security provided by a passphrase constructed from a dictionary of words stems from the following:
-1. The number of available building blocks (words) in the dictionary is very large (many thousands), whereas the number of characters in the alphabet is limited (less than 100, even including lower case and upper case letters, numbers 0-9, and all punctuation marks).
+1. The number of available building blocks (words) in the dictionary is very large (many thousands), whereas the number of characters in the alphabet is limited (less than 100, even when including lower case and upper case letters, numbers 0-9, and all punctuation marks).
 1. A passphrase constructed of words is easier to remember than a long, character-based "nonsense" password, which discourages practices such as choosing an easy to remember (short and/or non-random) password, or writing down the password in a convenient location.

 ### User-Supplied Dictionary
 You can supply your own dictionary file by naming it "passdict.txt" or changing the dictionary name in the script (variable "dictfile").
 The format of the dictionary file is a single column, one word per line.
 Lines preceded by a "#" will be ignored.
+Upper case letters are changed to lower case in the output.

 ## Command line arguments:
 nw    = number of words to select (defaults to 3 if not provided)